God the Father.

 God the Son

-We believe that Jesus Christ, the eternal Son, moved by love in accordance with the will of the Father, took on human flesh (John 1:1, 14, 18).
+We believe that Jesus Christ, the eternal Son, moved by love following the will of the Father, took on human flesh (John 1:1, 14, 18).
 Conceived through the miraculous work of the Holy Spirit, He was born of the virgin Mary.
-He, being fully God and fully man (John 14:8-9), lived a sinless life and sacrificially shed His blood and died on the cross in our place accomplishing redemption for all who place their faith in Him.
-He arose visibly and bodily from the dead three days later and ascended into heaven, where, at the Father’s right hand, He is now Head of His Body the Church, the only Savior and Mediator between God and man, and will return to earth in power and glory to consummate His redemptive mission (1 Timothy 3:16).
+He, being fully God and fully man (John 14:8-9), lived a sinless life and sacrificially shed His blood and died on the cross in our place, accomplishing redemption for all who place their faith in Him.
+He arose visibly and bodily from the dead three days later.
+He ascended into heaven, where, at the Father’s right hand, He is now Head of His Body, the Church, the only Savior and Mediator between God and man, and will return to earth in power and glory to consummate His redemptive mission (1 Timothy 3:16).

 God the Spirit

 We believe that the Holy Spirit, in all that He does, glorifies the Lord Jesus Christ during this age.
 He convicts the world of sin, righteousness, and judgment.
-He draws the unredeemed to repentance and faith, and at salvation imparts new spiritual life to the believer, bringing that person into union with Christ and the Body of Christ.
+He draws the unredeemed to repentance and faith and imparts new spiritual life to the believer at salvation, bringing that person into union with Christ and the Body of Christ.
 The Holy Spirit sanctifies, seals, fills, guides, instructs, comforts, equips, empowers, permanently indwells at salvation, and bestows spiritual gifts to the believer for Christ-like living and service (John 16:8; 13:15; Titus 3:5; Ephesians 1:22; 4:11-12; Romans 8:9-17; 12:4-8; 1 Corinthians 3:16; 12:4-5, 11-13, 19; Galatians 5:25; Hebrews 2:1-4; 2 Corinthians 12:12).